-The Moran Township School's response to the finding identified in our audit is described in the accompanying schedule of findings and responses.
-The Moran Township School's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+The Moran Township School's responses to the findings identified in our audit are described in the accompanying schedule of findings and responses.
+The Moran Township School's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.